 The Pupil Premium is additional funding paid to schools in respect of their disadvantaged pupils.
 This includes children who have been registered for free schools meals (FSM) at any point in the last six years or are looked after continuously by the local authority for more than six months.
 Schools receive this funding to support their eligible pupils and narrow the attainment gap between them and their peers.
 It is allocated to address the current underlying inequalities between children eligible for free school meals (FSM) and other pupils, by ensuring that funding to tackle disadvantage reaches the children who need it most.
 Our school also receives funding for service children.

 As required, we are publishing online information regarding our Pupil Premium Strategy to support these children.

-Next internal review: The school will do internal reviews each term to track the progress of the children and to ensure that the strategies in place are having an impact.
+The school will do internal reviews each term to track the progress of the children and ensure strategies in place are having impact.

-We will also do an annual review each October: using internal information, assessments and the unvalidated Raise Online report.
+We will also do an annual review each November using both internal information and assessment and information from ASP.

 Barriers to future attainment (for pupils eligible for PP, including high ability)

 In-school barriers (issues to be addressed in school)

 1. Many children have a lack of language skills to help them to understand how to tackle problems and apply reasoning skills in mathematics.

 2. Children do not have high enough aspirations for themselves and for the future.